Deploying a YDB cluster on virtual or bare-metal servers

 Create a database

-To work with tables, you need to create at least one database and run a process to service this database (a dynamic node):
+To work with tables, you need to create at least one database and run a process (or processes) to serve this database (dynamic nodes):

-The command examples above use the following parameters:
+The command example above uses the following parameters:

 sudo su - ydb